Gottfried Helnwein: References to the Holocaust

 Mitchell Waxman wrote 2004, in The Jewish Journal, Los Angeles: "The most powerful images that deal with Nazism and Holocaust themes are by Anselm Kiefer and Helnwein, although, Kiefer's work differs considerably from Helnwein's in his concern with the effect of German aggression on the national psyche and the complexities of German cultural heritage.
 Kiefer is known for evocative and soulful images of barren German landscapes.
 But Kiefer and Helnwein's work are both informed by the personal experience of growing up in a post-war German speaking country.

-William Burroughs said that the American revolution begins in books and music, and political operatives implement the changes after the fact.
+Burroughs said that the American revolution begins in books and music, and political operatives implement the changes after the fact.
 To this maybe we can add art.
 And Helnwein's art might have the capacity to instigate change by piercing the veil of political correctness to recapture the primitive gesture inherent in art.".

 One of the best known paintings of Helnwein's oeuvre is Epiphany I – Adoration of the Magi, (1996, oil and acrylic on canvas, 210 cm x 333 cm, collection of the Denver Art Museum).
 It is part of a series of three paintings: Epiphany I, Epiphany II (Adoration of the Shepherds), Epiphany III (Presentation at the Temple), created between 1996 and 1998.
 In Epiphany I, SS officers surround a mother and child group.
 To judge by their looks and gestures, they appear to be interested in details such as head, face, back and genitals.
 The arrangement of the figures clearly relates to motive and iconography of the adoration of the three Magi, such as were common especially in the German, Italian and Dutch 15th century artworks.
 Julia Pascal wrote about this work in the New Statesman: "This Austrian Catholic Nativity scene has no Magi bearing gifts.
 Madonna and child are encircled by five respectful Waffen SS officers palpably in awe of the idealised, blonde Virgin.
 The Christ toddler, who stands on Mary's lap, stares defiantly out of the canvas."
 Helnwein's baby Jesus is often considered to represent Adolf Hitler.